Zymbit-Docs/docs/content/bootware-one-zero/getting-started.md

 ## Using zboot - Hardened Zymbit boot utility

 Zboot is Zymbit's boot utility included with Bootware that pulls and reflashes a device with a new user image.
-In the current Preview, the image can be downloaded two ways:
+The image can be downloaded two ways:

 * over the network via https
 * from a USB storage device

-{{< callout warning >}}
-The current Preview of zboot does not have bare metal recovery.
-The boot process must make it at least to zboot in order to take action to recover.
-{{< /callout >}}

 ## Getting Started - Download and Install Bootware Software

+### Steps to get up and running

+1. Download the Bootware tar package and unpack
+2. Create a Zymbit image file (zi file)
+3. Run zb-wizard to configure Partitions and Recovery strategy
+4. Run zboot install to load zi images into Partitions

 Download the Bootware software to the SCM.
 The Bootware software can be downloaded with curl:

 ```
-curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/zymbit-ota-preview.tgz --output zymbit-ota-preview.tgz
+curl https://s3.amazonaws.com/bootware/bootware1.0.tgz --output bootware1.0.tgz
 ```

 Once the tar file is downloaded, untar:

 ```
-tar xvzf zymbit-ota-preview.tgz
+tar xvzf bootware1.0.tgz
 ```

-The contents will be extracted into zymbit-ota-preview/.
+The contents will be extracted into bootware1.0.
 Files extracted:

 | Item | Description |
 | ----- | ----- |